BOOKING A PHOTOGRAPHER

 Can we meet you before we book to make sure you are the photographer for us?

 Definitely!
-As Wedding photography is a personal service and I am spending the majority of the day with you, it is only natural for you to want to make sure that I am a fit for your wedding.
-I have a home studio in Palmyra (near Fremantle) and am available to meet couples during the day on Monday to Thursday and during the evenings on Tuesday and Wednesday till 8pm.
+I want you to spend your wedding day with the right photographer for you, rather than just making sure that I just get a booking.
+I have a little one now (Charlie Finn, he appears in instastories when he is being cute and sleeping for this Momma-bear) so if you don’t want me at your wedding, I would rather spend the day singing songs and knocking down blocks with him.
+But if you do want to meet me to see if I am the right fit, I have a home studio in Palmyra (like right near Fremantle, lets pretend it’s Freo) and am available to meet you during the day on Monday and Wednesday and during the evenings Monday to Wednesday till 8pm and every second Thursday.
 Unfortunately weddings are mainly held on Fridays and the weekends which does make me less available over weekends in Summer, but I can meet you via Skype if you cannot make it to my studio.

 What do you charge?

 My packages start at $2500.
-If you are planning to elope or having a small, intimate wedding, I’m very happy to offer a package with reduced photography coverage.
+If you are planning to elope, a microwedding or a pop-up wedding, I’m very happy to offer a package with reduced photography coverage.
 CONTACT ME to find out more and let me know about your wedding details.

 We would love to book you for our wedding, how do we do this?

 If you think I am the photographer for you, I ask for a $750 deposit to retain the date, along with a signed contract and booking form with some details about you guys and your wedding.
 Three months before your wedding there is another $750 payment and final payment is due in the month before your wedding.